Wet n Wild is NOT cruelty-free.

 This means that this brand tests on animals or finances animal testing.
 Some brands that fall under this category test on animals where required by law, which means they're not cruelty-free.

-Wet n Wild started selling in mainland China.
-The were able to bypass the pre-market animal testing laws, however their products are still at risk of post-market animal testing.
+As of 2019, we know that Wet n Wild started selling in mainland China.
+They were able to bypass the pre-market animal testing laws, however their products are still at risk of post-market animal testing.

 “wet n wild does not test on animals. wet n wild is a global brand for beauty lovers, inclusive of all ages, ethnicities, skin colors, ideologies, and economic statuses.
 Cruelty-free has and will remain a key pillar of our brand.
 In 2018, Watsons began offering our products to beauty enthusiasts in China via a pilot program with 30 stores. wet n wild products sold in China are domestically manufactured in China, and as such do not require animal testing.